 The unique thing about the automotive industry is that it seems to change faster than most industries, despite being so often stuck in the past.
 Here’s what I believe we have in store, en masse, for 2022 in the automotive industry.

-In 2021, to the delight of many marketers, we saw more dealerships begin to embrace the value of nourishing their own brand.
+In 2021, to the delight of many marketers, we saw more dealerships begin to embrace the value of nourishing their own brands.
 Not their OEM, but their individual dealership’s brand.
 In 2022, I expect to see this continue with the rise of more dealer groups buying up smaller properties, franchisees butting heads with their OEMs, and additional dealers realizing the importance of selling themselves: not just vehicles.

 How to win: Create a transparent and authentic strategy that brings all of your most important channels together.
 Leverage content, SEO, and paid advertising to your advantage internally and alongside partners that have a proven track record in doing so (like Flex!)

 Digital in automotive has always been a unique space when it comes to franchise rules and OEM mandates.
 In 2021, we saw more dealerships question if the OEMs had their best interests at heart when it came to mandates and changes.
 With more new digital retailing tool mandates that aren’t always consumer or dealer-friend and direct-to-consumer initiatives starting up (despite certain regulations), this will be the year of the franchisee uprising.
-Expect a revolution-style backlash against OEM mandates in favour of options that align with dealer and consumer best interests.
+Expect a revolution-style backlash against OEM mandates in favor of options that align with dealer and consumer best interests.

 How to win: Stop putting co-op (if it even exists for your brand at this point) on a pedestal to get “free” placements.
 Choose a website partner and tools that are capable of creating the best solution for your market, your customers, and your business.
 Don’t blindly follow what the OEM is telling you to do.
 Yes, this may have repercussions.
 Yes, you can do so without losing your franchise agreement.

-Leaving tool preferences out of it, I expect to see dealerships that clung onto DR tools in times of desperation and in hopes of a magic bullet cancelling them.
-Indirectly, this lack of value is more-than-likely caused by lack of process in the dealership than the shortfalls of many tools themselves.
+Leaving tool preferences out of it, I expect to see dealerships that clung onto DR tools in times of desperation and in hopes of a magic bullet canceling them.
+Indirectly, this lack of value is more-than-likely caused by a lack of process in the dealership than the shortfalls of many tools themselves.
 Despite this prediction, I also expect to see more DR tools continue to enter this still shiny and exciting space.

-How to win: Focus on process by creating flows that work for your customers and your dealership.
+How to win: Focus on the process by creating flows that work for your customers and your dealership.
 Don’t blindly install tools with the silver bullet mindset.
 Choose those that enhance your business and make sense.
 Ditch those that don’t.

 Google VLAs are visual ads that appear as a listing in Google Search Results.
 They have vehicle images, pricing, dealership/seller name, and other information that connects shoppers directly to the VDP (vehicle display page) in question.